 Through local, national and international collaborations, the Centre research team has identified a number of important research themes and projects.
 One major theme concerns the consequences of insufficient sleep across the lifespan.
 Our research on sleep and circadian timing in adolescents, for example, is a primary example of science that has a global reach.
 Insufficient and ill-timed sleep are involved in on-going studies of the interaction of work and sleep scheduling.
-Testing countermeasures for inadequate sleep or circadian phase desynchrony form another of our major research themes.
-We are evaluating biomarkers that may help identify people at risk of poor outcomes with sleep loss.
-Several of our projects look at how the timing of meals may impact diet and metabolism.
+Testing countermeasures for inadequate sleep or circadian phase desynchrony form another of our major research themes, we also have recent NHMRC funding to examine countermeasures to prevent metabolic disorders in shift workers.
 Another primary set of investigations examines the role of sleep and associated physiology in cognitive function, including learning, memory, and emotional tone of cognitive activity.
-We take great pride in the research of the Patient Safety group’s efforts to create safe and effective systems of care via collaboration with clinical experts to ensure the delivery is standardised, relevant and timely and to evaluate the appropriateness of healthcare delivery to Australian children.
-In sum, our science focusses on understanding and improving the uman condition through learning about sleep, circadian rhythms, cognition and healthcare deliver.
+In sum, our science focuses on understanding and improving the human condition through learning about sleep, circadian rhythms and cognition.

 The overarching mission for the centre for Sleep Research is to promote sleep health.
 Our goals are to produce new knowledge about sleep at multiple levels: genetic, brain and behaviour, cognition, physiology, and metabolism to translate this knowledge into management of insufficient sleep.

 Selected research projects

 Altering meal times to reverse the metabolic consequences of shift work

 Does Adenotonsillectomy Improve Neurocognition in Pre-school Children with Obstructive Sleep Apnoea (OSA)